-It’s tough, sometimes you get home, amped up from a shoot so you plug in your camera and eagerly await to see your shots, only to discover that most of them isn’t all that you thought they wont be.
+It’s tough, sometimes you get home, amped up from a shoot so you plug in your camera and eagerly await to see your shots, only to discover that most of the shots aren’t as great as you thought they would be.
 Please please please don’t let that put you off.
 Street photography is a unique breed, a split second could be the difference between getting a shot, and missing it.
 Keep shooting!

 And finally, gear…